 This tab was called Errors before version 10.

-To change the width of the task pane, drag the vertical separator left/right to match your requirements.
+To change the width of the task pane, hold the mouse over the vertical separator but below the five dots until it turns into a double arrow, then click and drag the vertical separator left/right to match your requirements.